nwutils/nw-builder/docs/install.md

 # Installation Guide

 Every NW.js release includes a modified Node.js at a specific version.
-By installing a version greater/equal to NW.js's Node version, you get to use the latest features.
-In that case tt is recommended to use a [Node Version Manager](https://nodejs.org/en/download/package-manager) to manage multiple Node installations.
-Consult the [manifest](https://nwjs.io/versions) for what Node version to install.
+It is recommended to [install](https://nodejs.org/en/download/package-manager) a version greater than or equal to NW.js's Node version.
+Consult the [version manifest](https://nwjs.io/versions) on the version to install.

-With the environment setup, install `nw-builder` using npm:
+With the environment set up, install `nw-builder` using npm:

 Using npm: